neuralmagic/docs/src/content/tasks/text-generation/inference.md

 DeepSparse Pipelines expose a similiar high-level API to Hugging Face pipelines for running LLM inference.

-Under the hood, however, DeepSparse Pipelines use the DeepSparse Runtime developed by Neural Magic's HPC engineers, to accelerate inference.
-The DeepSparse Runtime is optimized to accelerate performance by taking advantage of sparsity and quantization.
+Under the hood, however, DeepSparse Pipelines use the DeepSparse Runtime to accelerat inference.
+Developed by Neural Magic's HPC engineers, DeepSparse Runtime is highly optimized to accelerate performance by taking advantage of sparsity and quantization.

 ### **Basic Usage**